 (Another option is configuring Safari for privacy on iOS.)

 It's also worth noting that they're in no particular order here.
 Each browser has its unique strengths.
 You should keep in mind your individual wants and needs from an iOS browser - above all else you should look to stay true to your threat model.

-It also doesn't save any information between browsing sessions, which means Focus is always in that "private browsing" mode, similar to that of Safari.
-There's no bookmarking or saving logins information.
+It also doesn't save any information between browsing sessions, which means Focus is always in a "private browsing" mode, similar to that of Safari.
+There's no bookmarking or saving login information.

 For some people, this level of minimalism in a mobile browser might be a deal breaker.